oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/2-open-sql-worksheet.md

 ## Introduction

 You will connect to Autonomous Database and run SQL commands to create a user, add workshop utilities, and load sample data.
 This lab provides instructions for connecting to SQL Worksheet using your browser.
-You may use a different tool, such as SQL Developer Desktop, it you prefer.
+You may use a different tool, such as SQL Developer Desktop, if you prefer.

 Estimated Time:  Less than 5 minutes.